nitya308/nuggets-game/IMPLEMENTATION.md

 	takes a currPlayer and int newCoor where currPlayer is trying to move for each player in allPlayers hashtable
-		if any player’s current location matches newCoor store player's currCoor in an int variable temp set player's currCoor to currPlayer's currCoor
-      set currPlayer's currCoor to temp
+		if any player’s current location matches newCoor store player's currCoor in an int variable temp set player's currCoor to currPlayer's currCoorset currPlayer's currCoor to temp return true
-      return true
 	return false

 #### `player_quit`:
 	call hashtable_find to find player with given address if player cannot be found
     	return false
 	else
     	call player_delete on the player
     	set it to null
     	return true

 ### `player_delete`:
 	free real name of player